Donald Carcieri: 2009 furlough controversy

 In the fiscal year 2010, the state of Rhode Island was facing a budget shortfall of $528 million.
 In an effort to shed $67.8 million, Carcieri imposed 12 furlough days.
 The first unpaid day was to occur on Friday, September 5, 2009.
 The unions representing state workers were able to, in the 11th hour, have a restraining order issued by Rhode Island Supreme Court Justice Maureen McKenna Goldberg with a full court hearing on the matter to occur on September 12.
 Almost immediately Carcieri issued a press release noting he now has no other option but layoffs.
 He further went on to say "It should greatly disturb every state employee and every Rhode Islander that labor leaders are willing to sacrifice people’s jobs so they can maintain their stranglehold on the citizens of this state."

+Retirement from politics

+Carcieri was term limited and was unable to seek a third term in 2010.